fluxscape/fluxscape-docs/docs/getting-started/workflow.md

 # Workflow Overview

-Let's take a look at the different concepts of the Noodl workflow when building your applications, namely
+Let's take a look at the different concepts of the FluxScape workflow when building your applications, namely

 - Building User Interfaces
 - Page Navigation & Components